Public Protection Officer

 You will have:

-Excellent communication and negotiation skills with the ability to find resolutions for the problems identified
+- Highly developed communication and negotiation skills with the ability to find resolutions across a range of problems

-This job would suit someone with regulatory or enforcement experience who is ready for the challenge of using multi-disciplinary legislation to help solve local problems.
+This job would suit someone with regulatory or enforcement experience who is ready for the challenge of a broad range of legislation and tactics to help solve local problems.

 In return we can offer:

-The opportunity to buy up to 10 days additional leave per year
+- The opportunity to buy up to 10 additional days’ annual leave per year.

 To apply, please click on the link below.
-If you have a specific question or require further information regarding this post, please contact Richard Staveley, Trading Standards & Environment Manager on 0121 704 8124 or Andy Callingham, Head of Safer Communities on 0121 704 8740.
+If you have a specific question or require further information regarding this post, please contact Richard Staveley, Trading Standards & Environment Manager on 0121 704 8124 email email@example.com or Andy Callingham, Head of Safer Communities on 0121 704 8740 email firstname.lastname@example.org

 Please note we do not accept CVs.

-Interviews will be held w/c 8th March 2021 via a secure video conferencing tool.
+Interviews will be held on Thursday, 8th July 2021 using a secure video conferencing platform.

 The Fluency Duty is outlined in the Code of Practice on the English language requirements for public sector workers.
 The Fluency Duty for this role is required.